jahpgm/tserver/README.md

 ```
 * server - global settings for the server.
 	* log - write all server requests to 'test.server.log.txt'.
+	* silent - don't log information to the console.
+	* plugins - an array of paths to the plugin files you want loaded.
+		* plugin - an exported object with functions:
+			* resolveUrl(url, headers) - can inspect the requested url, and return a different one (redirect).
+			* preprocessData(data, headers, url) - can return an object with {data, headers}, which will be returned in the response.
 * webApp - information about how to configure the server for the app.
 * port - the port for the server to listen on for the app (default 8000).
 * webRoot - object with the web app's root directory (above which you can't navigate).